sourcecred/template-instance/README.md

 1. Get [Yarn], navigate to the cloned repo directory in a terminal, and then run `yarn` to install SourceCred and dependencies.

-1. Enable the plugins you want to use by updating the `sourcecred.json` file. e.g. to enable all the plugins:
+1. Enable the plugins you want to use by adding them to the `bundledPlugins` array in the `sourcecred.json` file.
+To disable a plugin, simply remove it.
+For example, to enable all the plugins:

 ```json